nihat99/rl-swarm-contracts/README.md

 1. **Owner**
    - Can set stage durations and count
-   - Can assign bootnode manager and winner manager roles
+   - Can assign bootnode manager role
+   - Can add and remove judges
    - Initially deployed contract owner

 2. **Bootnode Manager**